-- Provision of external lighting and security measures. - Employment of SIA registered door supervisors when appropriate. - Use of radiolink or other such scheme. - Adherence to the Board's Drugs Policy. - Enforcement of Challenge 25. - Adoption of best practice guidance where available. - Evidence of a relevant dispersal policy where appropriate. - Co-operation with police and Licensing Standards Officers.
+- Provision of external lighting and security measures. - Employment of SIA registered door supervisors when appropriate. - Use of radiolink or other such scheme with all relevant equipment to be in good working order at all times. - Adherence to the Board's Drugs Policy. - Enforcement of Challenge 25. - Adoption of best practice guidance where available. - Evidence of a relevant dispersal policy where appropriate. - Co-operation with police and Licensing Standards Officers. - Proactive layout of off-sales premises to prevent theft of alcohol.